mmistakes/minimal-mistakes/_posts/2024-01-22-horoscope-app-with-swiftui-gemini.md

 This is extremely beneficial, again as described by Google's Document AI

 > The benefits of AI summarization range from cost savings to improved accessibility to information.
 AI summarization can help businesses and organizations save time and money when producing research, business intelligence, or insights.
 AI-powered summarization can extract key information from news articles, research, legal and financial documents, technical literature, and even customer feedback.
-Summartization, then, means more time acting on information instead of sifting through it.
+Summarization, then, means more time acting on information instead of sifting through it.

 Broadly speaking, summarization helps you get to the juicy bits of information from the vast sea of data that exists.
 This data could be a book or as mentioned above, user reviews of a product on an e-commerce website.